Cyber Security at Edinburgh Napier

 Bill Buchanan

-Bill was awarded an OBE in the Queen's Birthday Honours List in June 2017, making him the first person in the UK to receive an award for services to Cybersecurity.
-In April 2024, Buchanan was elected as a Fellow of the Royal Society of Edinburgh (FRSE).
-His main research focus is applied cryptography, digital privacy/trust, and digital identity.
-Bill’s work has led to many UK/World-wide patents, and three highly successful spin-out companies: Zonefox (zonefox.com); Symphonic (symphonicsoft.com); Cyacomb (cyanforensics.com).
+Bill was awarded an OBE in the Queen's Birthday Honours in 2017, the first person in the UK to receive an award for Services to Cyber Security.
+In 2024, Bill was elected as a Fellow of the Royal Society of Edinburgh (FRSE).
+His main research focus is applied cryptography, digital privacy/trust and digital identity.
+His work has led to many patents and highly successful spin-out companies like Zonefox, Symphonic and Cyacomb.

 Dr Petra Leimich

-Petra is the leader for the Graduate Apprenticeship MSc in Cyber Security, Petra is a Certified Ethical Hacker (CEH) and an active researcher.
-Her growing reputation in the area of cloud forensics led to an invitation to speak at the ScotSecure Summit in February 2020.
-Her current research interests focus on the areas of Digital Forensic Triage, Big Data, Cloud and Distributed Systems Forensics and Incident Response (IR).
+Petra leads the Graduate Apprenticeship MSc in Cyber Security, is a Certified Ethical Hacker (CEH) and an active researcher.
+Her growing reputation in the area of cloud forensics led to an invitation to speak at the ScotSecure Summit in 2020.
+Her research focuses on Digital Forensic Triage, Big Data, Cloud and Distributed Systems Forensics and Incident Response (IR).

 Dr Gordon Russell

-Gordon has been involved with the development of our Cybersecurity degree programmes here at Edinburgh Napier, including MSc Cyber Security and particularly its online format.
-His current research work investigates decrypting messages using keys extracted from active virtual machines, forensic triage techniques to improve the speed of forensics analysis, and detecting cyber attacks on industrial systems including public water supplies.
+Gordon has been involved with the development of our cyber security degrees, in particular the online MSc Cyber Security.
+His research investigates decrypting messages using keys extracted from active virtual machines, forensic triage techniques to improve the speed of forensics analysis, and detecting cyber attacks on industrial systems including public water supplies.

 Dr Nick Pitropakis

-Nick is a core member of the Blockpass Identity Lab.
-Dr Pitropakis has a strong research background in attacks against machine learning.
-His current research interests include adversarial machine learning, trust and privacy using distributed ledger technology, advanced cyber attack attribution, and data science applied to cyber security and IoT device security.
-He is currently leading the Horizon Europe project Trust and Privacy-Preserving Computing Platform for Crossborder Federation of Personal Data (TRUSTEE) and has worked on the latest Edinburgh Napier spin out, TrueDeploy.
+Nick is a core member of the Blockpass Identity Lab, with a strong research background in attacks against machine learning.
+His research interests include adversarial machine learning, trust and privacy using distributed ledger technology, advanced cyber attack attribution, and data science applied to cyber security and IoT device security.

 Rich has been working in the areas of cyber security and digital forensics since 2009.
 Rich played a key role in the creation and development of the GCHQ certified MSc Cyber Security and leading the course from 2014.
 He has worked on developing online teaching platforms which provide students with virtualised practical learning environments, such as vSOC.